CoderDojo-Content/Advanced-HTML-CSS/en/sidenotes-and-captions.md

           margin-right: 0px;
       }
    ```
-   * The `figure` element acts as a sort of **container** for your picture and its caption.
+   The `figure` element acts as a sort of **container** for your picture and its caption.
 As well as allowing you to treat them as one unit when defining styles, grouping them together logically helps to maintain a good structure to your website.

-6. Another useful element is `aside`.
+6. Another useful container is `aside`.
 You use it when you have extra stuff that doesn't really belong with the main information on a page.
 For example, the Attractions page on my website is a list of places to visit.
 I want to add some notes about weather and how to get around.
 That information doesn't really belong in the `article` element with all the attractions.

 7. Outside of the `article` element, add one or more pairs of `<aside> <\aside>` tags containing your extra stuff.
 You can use sections and other elements inside them as normal.
    ```html